tsir-beep/math-dsl/README.md

 # math-dsl

-A Haskell-based symbolic math DSL for simplifying, factoring and evaluating algebraic expressions over simple arithmetic.
+A Haskell-based symbolic math DSL for simplifying, factoring, evaluating and differentiating algebraic expressions over simple arithmetic.

 ## How it works

 This program uses a CLI (refer to `Commands` subsection for detailed use) taking a raw string input and converting it into an Abstract Syntax Tree (AST) via Pratt Parsing (to consider operation precedence).
-It can then simplify expressions (folding products, adding like-terms, simplifying fractions) find the greatest common factor in the whole expression and evaluate the expression by subbing in variables.
+It can then simplify expressions (folding products, adding like-terms, simplifying fractions) find the greatest common factor in the whole expression, evaluate the expression by subbing in variables and even differentiate.

 To build the project, make sure you have GHC with Stack.
 Then simply run `stack build` to build the executable then run `stack exec math-dsl` to run the program.